pwolf15/puzzles/README.md

 2. Ensuring progress
 * Divide-and-conquer: decompose a problem into two or more smaller independent subproblems of the same kind, ntil it gets to instances that are simple enough to be solved directly.
 E.g. mergesort, quicksort.
 * Divide-and-conquer are subset of recursion.
 Also included are problems with single sub-problem (binary search), non-independent sub-problems (dynamic programming), and sub-problems of different type (regex expresison matching).
 Sometimes, iterative solutions are used instead of recursion to reduce space complexity and improve runtime.
+* Recursion is especially suitable when the input is expressed using recursive rules. such as computer grammar.
+* Recursion is a good choice for search, enumeration, and divide-and-conquer.
+* Use recursion as an alternative to deeply nested iteration loops.
+For example, recursion is much better when you have an undefined number of levels, such as the IP address problem generalized to k substrings.
+* If you are asked to remove recursion from a problem, consider mimicking the call stack with a stack data structure.
+* Recursion can be easily removed from a tail-recursive program by using a while-loop -- no stack is needed.
+(Optimizing compilers do this.)
+* If a recursive function may end up being called with the same arguments more than once, ache the results -- this is the idea behind Dynamic Programming.

 ### Current 7.8, 15.1, 16.1